DominikSawicki/portfolio/README.md

 # Portfolio (work in progress)

 # About Me
 My name is Dominik Sawicki.
 I graduated with a master degree in management at the University of Szczecin, Poland.
-Recently I realized that I'd like to become software tester.
+Currently I'm working in Eversis as Junior Quality Manager.
 My long-term goal is to develop testing knowledge and technical skills.
 I'd like to share all of my experience in this readme file.

 # Tools
 * [JIRA](https://www.atlassian.com/software/jira) - proprietary issue tracking product that allows bug tracking and agile project management